+Zoning exhibits a tendency to uphold the status quo which poses challenges as cities evolve and grow.
+Growing cities are not static; new residents move in, new businesses are established, and new technologies change the way people live.
+These factors create pressures that change the way land is used.
 The purpose of planning is to anticipate and shape change in a way that provides opportunities for new development and redevelopment while preserving the community's historical, cultural, and environmental heritage.
-A comprehensive plan articulates the community's vision for the future.
-The single-family nature of traditional neighborhoods will be preserved while welcoming multiple types of housing in new developments.
-One of the questions in any zoning case should be, "Does this request comply with the comprehensive plan?"
-The plan's goals, Preferred Scenario Map, Areas Plans, Neighborhood Character Studies, and Place Types provide that quidance.
+For example, the single-family nature of traditional neighborhoods will be preserved while welcoming multiple types of housing land uses in new developments.
+A comprehensive plan articulates the community's vision for the future and zoning and other regulatory and budget tools implement that community vision.
+One of the guestions in any zoning case should be, "Does this request comply with the comprehensive plan?"
+The plan's goals, Preferred Scenario Map, Areas Plans, Neighborhood Character Studies, and Place Types provide that guidance.